Privacy and your personal information.

 - Right to object – you can object to the processing of your personal data for the performance of a legal task or our legitimate interests on ‘grounds relating to your particular situation’.
 We will stop processing data unless we can demonstrate compelling legitimate grounds for the process that overrides your interests, rights and freedoms or the processing is for the establishment, exercise or defence of a legal claim.
 You can also object to the processing of your data for direct marketing purposes and we will stop processing your data on receipt of your objection and free of charge.

+Sensitive data.
 Should there be a necessity for us to hold any sensitive personal data, as defined by Article 9 of the GDPR, or any information with regards to criminal conviction we will handle any such data with particular care and prudence.

+Making a complaint.
 We take your privacy seriously and we hope to always meet or exceed your expectations but if you have any concerns we would encourage you to speak with us in the first instance, we will always do our best to resolve any issue and reassure you.
 If you remain unsatisfied, you can contact the Information Commissioner’s Office (ICO) at www.ico.org.uk.

+What is our legal basis to process personal data?
 We process personal information for certain legitimate business purposes, which may include some or all of the following:

 - Enhance, modify, personalise or otherwise improve our services, communications and security for the benefit of our customers.